- Essential Nutrients Provided By Fruits

 - The fruit also helps fight stomach related disorders such as diarrhea and dysentery (16).

-- Bananas have folate, vitamin C, B6, potassium, and magnesium.
+- They are a rich source of folate, vitamin C, B6, potassium, and magnesium.

-- The folate does its usual super job of protecting the fetus from neural tube defects.
+- The folate present in banana performs the very importan job of protecting the fetus from neural tube defects.

 - Vitamin B6 helps regulate sodium levels and control nausea and vomiting.